fbpx

 Empowerment of Excluded Castes in Punjab and West Bengal (India)

 Religious and caste discrimination is one of the leading causes of poverty and social exclusion in India.
-This has prevented access to basic services, including education, health facilities and other government services and schemes for large sections of society.
+This has prevented access to basic services, including education, livelihood, health facilities and other government services and schemes for large sections of society.

 You can help!